KDE/digikam-doc/image_editor/transform_tools.rst

 The digiKam Shearing Image is a tool for shearing an image horizontally or vertically.

 The Shear tool is used to shift one part of an image to one direction and the other part to the opposite direction.
 For instance, a horizontal shearing will shift the upper part to the right and the lower part to the left.
 This is not a rotation: the image is distorted.
 In other words, it will turn a rectangle into a parallelogram.
-This tool is available from Transform --> Shear menu.
+This tool is available from :menuselection:`Transform --> Shear` menu.

-Shear your image by using the Horizontal Angle and Vertical Angle sliders (values in degrees).
+Shear your image by using the **Horizontal Angle** and **Vertical Angle** sliders (values in degrees).
 You can shear along either Horizontally and vertically at the same time.
-Click on the Reset Values reset.
+Click on the **Reset Values** to reset.
 A shearing effect preview is shown on the center of dialog window.
 The new target image dimensions in pixels are displayed at the right side of dialog.

 To assist you in aligning, the tool provides a vertical and horizontal guide.
 Move the mouse cursor under image preview for display the dashed lines guide.
 Move the cursor to an important place in the image like the sea or a building border and press the left mouse button for freeze the dashed lines position.
 Now, adjust the shear correction according with the guide.